Not so popular git commands

 Merge and squash

-Github by default offers to strategies to merge code into branches, rebase and squashing.
-While rebase in my experience is a command a bit more spread squashing via command line is not that popular - often I go to github and open a merge request just for that feature.
+Github by default offers strategies to merge code into branches, rebase and squash.
+While rebase in my experience is a command a bit more spread squashing via command line is not that popular - often I go to GitHub and open a merge request just for that feature.
+To this end, we will still use rebase, but the strategy is different1:

 1. git rebase -i main